theogravity/notes/using-graphql.md

 This does not cover:

 - Defining a database and its accessors.
 You will not have a working server without implementing some kind of database / mock layer using this guide.
-- Babel transpiling setup
+  - I personally recommend http://knexjs.org/ and http://vincit.github.io/objection.js/ for setting up a database
+  - Alternatively, you can define an in-memory database, using arrays/variables to store data

 Resources used: